tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 * For changes to the user-friendly summary, the purpose statement, the FAQs, the trademark request form, and the violation reporting form, OSMF can make changes without notice.

 ## 8. Questions
-Please don't hesitate to contact OSMF at legal@osmfoundation.org if you are not sure whether your use is in compliance with this policy or local trademark laws.
+Please don't hesitate to contact OSMF at legal-questions@osmfoundation.org if you are not sure whether your use is in compliance with this policy or local trademark laws.

 ## About This Policy
 The OpenStreetMap Trademark Policy is a derivative of the [Collaborative Mark Policy](https://github.com/collabmark/collabmark.org/blob/master/CPM/Collaborative-Mark-Policy-draft.md) and [Wikimedia Foundation Trademark Policy]( https://wikimediafoundation.org/wiki/Trademark_policy), by [Yana Welinder](https://github.com/YanaW), [Stephen LaPorte](https://github.com/slaporte), and [Wikimedia contributors](https://wikimediafoundation.org/w/index.php?title=Trademark_policy&offset=&limit=500&action=history), used under the [Creative Commons Attribution-ShareAlike 3.0 (unported)](https://creativecommons.org/licenses/by-sa/3.0/deed.en) license.
-The OpenStreetMap Trademark Policy is also licensed under CC BY-SA 3.0 by its [authors](https://github.com/tieguy/OSM-collabmark.org/graphs/contributors).
-Modifications made to the Collaborative Mark Policy can be found `TODO - link to diff`.
+The OpenStreetMap Trademark Policy is also licensed under CC BY-SA 3.0 by its authors Luis Villa, Kathleen Lu, Simon Poole and other members of the OSMF Licence Working Group.
+Modifications made to the Collaborative Mark Policy can be found [on github](https://github.com/collabmark/collabmark.org/compare/master...simonpoole:OSM-draft).